“Little Benny Tudhope is a star of the future.”

-She lost the lower part of her left leg in a farming accident when she was 10-years-old on her parents’ property at Griffith.
+She lost the lower part of her left leg in a farming accident when she was 10 years old on her parents’ property in South Africa.

-Today she was taken to the Rosa Khutor hospital by ambulance with Australian team officials and medical staff.
-The joint was put back in place but further scans are needed to determine the exact damage.
+Today, she was taken to the Rosa Khutor hospital by ambulance.
+The joint was put back in place, but further scans are needed to determine the exact damage.

-It is the second member of the Australian team of nine athletes in Sochi forced to withdraw from their event through injury.
-The first was flag bearer Cameron Rahles-Rahbula (Vic) who fractured his shin bone in Downhill training two days before the Games started on March 7.
+It is the second member of the Australian Team forced to withdraw from their event due to injury.
+The first was flag-bearer Cameron Rahles-Rahbula, who fractured his shin bone in downhill training two days before the Games started on 7 March.

-Alongside the last-minute upset with Badenhorst, the Australian team and about 40 other riders from other countries gathered at the top of the hill under a sign which read: `We Ride For Matty’.
+Alongside the last-minute upset with Badenhorst, the Australian Team and about 40 riders from other countries gathered at the top of the hill under a sign which read: ‘We Ride For Matty’.

-It was in memory of Matthew Robinson, who died four weeks ago as a result of serious head and neck injuries he suffered during the IPC World Cup Snowboard Finals in Spain.
-He was a member of the Australian alpine squad but was not on the Sochi team as his disability class (upper limb) had not been included in the 2014 schedule – just lower limb.
+It was in memory of Matthew Robinson, who died four weeks ago as a result of serious head and neck injuries he suffered during the 2013-2014 International Paralympic Committee (IPC) Snowboard World Cup Finals in Spain.

-Winners of the first three medals awarded for Paralympic snowboard were Evan Strong (USA), Michael Shea (USA) and Keith Gabel (USA) to give the Americans their first clean sweep of the Games.
+Winners of the first three medals awarded for Paralympic snowboard were Evan Strong (USA), Mike Shea (USA) and Keith Gabel (USA), to give the Americans their first clean sweep of the Games.
 They were also good friends with Robinson.

 Milton is proud to be a part of that history.